Table of Contents

 This unique Amazon ToS-approved software sends automated feedback requests to clients who have bought your item.
 While you may manually request testimonials in bulk with this software, it simplifies the process by automating it.
-In addition, it releases you from the boring job of requesting feedback from a customer in your Seller Central profile so you can spare time and focus on business tasks.
+In addition, it releases you from the tedious job of soliciting feedback from a customer in your Seller Central profile so you can spare time and focus on business tasks.

 And don’t forget about review monitoring.
-It’s probably the most important part of the software, as it allows you to track the satisfaction of your customers.
+It’s probably an essential part of the software, as it allows you to track the satisfaction of your customers.
 SageMailer monitors seller feedback and product reviews for an unlimited number of your ASINs and submits instant notifications whenever a client leaves a review.
 In addition, you can set up to send negative and neutral feedback email notifications only.

 In 2019, Amazon rolled out its Request a Review button.
 According to our research, this feature leads to a 10% to 25% growth in the feedback rate.
 Enhancing the probability that existing clients share a review is the most vital thing you might do to boost your number of reviews.
 By the way, with the help of SageMailer, mentioned above, you can easily automate such requests.